 24 hours is best, you’ll be happy you waited.

-Before your steak goes on the grill, wipe off most of the excess marinade but don’t wipe it off completely…you want some of the marinade still on your steak so that it caramelizes on the grill and sticks to your meat.
+Before your steak goes on the grill, wipe off most of the excess marinade with paper towels, it has done its job.
+Some of the marinade will stay n your steak sand it will caramelize on the grill in the most amazing way.

 One thing you need to remember is that once you get your steak on the grill – leave it alone.
 Don’t keep moving it around or the meat won’t sear on the outside, and in this case the marinade won’t caramelize and you’ll end up with a mess.